ctkjose/v-docs-generator/Refactoring.md

 ## Search

--- It works again!
+- It works again!
 Fixed js code.
--- CSS style got some minor tweaks.
+- CSS style got some minor tweaks.

 ## Javascript Refactoring

--- All js code is now in a single file `v-docs.js`.
+- All js code is now in a single file `v-docs.js`.
--- The object `vdocs` is the namespace for all the functionality used. `vdocs.examples` handles all the code snippets. `vdocs.search` has all the search related code. `vdocs.ui` hydrates the UI and handles all UI interactions.
+- The object `vdocs` is the namespace for all the functionality used. `vdocs.examples` handles all the code snippets. `vdocs.search` has all the search related code. `vdocs.ui` hydrates the UI and handles all UI interactions.
+- Code cleanup and refactoring.